deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

   the first specifies initial node flow and name and the second (optional) specifies fallback node flow and name (if not provided it equals to the first one by default).

-* ``run_interactive_mode`` is a function for dialog testing, it executes pipeline in a loop, using CLI to accept user input and provide user with output.

 .. note::

-    See :doc:`tutorial on basic dialog structure <https://deeppavlov.github.io/dialog_flow_framework/tutorials/tutorials.script.core.1_basics.html>`.
+    See `tutorial on basic dialog structure`_.

 Advanced graph features
 ~~~~~~~~~~~~~~~~~~~~~~~

-Right now the agent we have created is a very simple one and does not behave **exactly** as we wanted
+Right now the agent we have created is a very simple one and does not behaves **exactly** as we wanted
 our bot to behave.
-Let's see how we can improve our script:
+Let's elaborate on that and see how can we improve our script:

 .. code-block:: python